Best practices for scalable data collection in Smartsheet

 However, as the complexity and size of your sheet increases, you might occasionally experience a delay between when someone submits a form and when their responses are saved in your sheet.

 If your sheet reaches the maximum number of rows, your form will automatically be temporarily deactivated, and the form’s owner will be notified.
-Once you free up rows in your sheet for additional submissions, you can then reactivate the form, and any submissions that were in the queue at the time of deactivation will be added to the sheet.
+Once you delete or make space for additional rows in your sheet for additional submissions, you can then reactivate the form, and any submissions that were in the queue at the time of deactivation will be added to the sheet.

 Maintain an intake-only sheet